 12. Facebook advertising

 Facebook has a variety of advertising options, most predominantly sponsored news feed ads and boosted posts.
-These are great options to promote your business, content, promotions and more to an audience you hyper-target through the Facebook ad platform.
+These are great options to promote your business, content, promotions, and more to an audience you hyper-target through the Facebook ad platform.
+Leveraging white label Facebook ads management makes it easy to generate leads using this platform.

 - Facebook Lead Ads